-Children 18 years or older may still get support from either parent if they are:
+Parents of children 18 years or older may still need to pay child support if the children are:

 - Mentally or physically disabled